oVirt/ovirt-site/source/feature/select-network-for-gluster.html.md

 To change the network used by brick -

 1. Provide an edit brick - where user can pick an IP address.
-This will call the "replace-brick commit force". **Disruption in service may occur**
+This will call the "replace-brick commit force". **Disruption in service may occur as the brick process will be restarted**

 ## Implementation Details